 Maddux debuted with the Cubs in 1986 and, at the time, he was the youngest player in the majors.
 In 1988 he had his first All-Star season, winning 18 games, and he would win 15 or more games each season for the next 17 consecutive years, a major league record.

-Beyond the cards listed in this top list, there are a few more Greg Maddux cards you may want to add to your collection.
+Beyond the cards listed below, there are a few more Greg Maddux cards you may want to add to your collection.
 Maddux's first card with the Atlanta Braves came in 1993 Bowman and his final appearance as a player was in 2009 Topps while he was pitching with the Los Angeles Dodgers.

 Along with the autographs featured on the list, some other key Maddux signatures can be found in 1999 Upper Deck SP Signature Edition and 1997 Donruss Signature Series.
 Maddux incorrectly signed the 1997 Donruss cards as he added his signature on top of his photo rather than in the signature box located toward the bottom of the card.

 Fans of Greg Maddux are some of the most dedicated in the hobby, making his early and autographed cards some of the most valuable contemporary cards available.
 In building this list, card value is the key component coupled with card design and the set's overall importance.